-- All international students, including those from Europe, coming to the UK to study after 31 December 2020 will need to apply through the Student route.
+- All international students on degree courses need to apply through the Student route.
+This includes those from Europe coming to the UK to study after 31 December 2020

 - If you are from the EU and you started your course before 31 December 2020, you can apply under the EU Settlement scheme to remain in the UK after this date to complete your studies.

 You will apply online, either on the GOV.UK website or through a visa application centre near you.

 - been made an offer to join a university or college course